CedricSourceCode/supreme_bot-1/README.md

 	run script on browser and go to https://www.supremenewyork.com/shop/all

-        tools like greasemonkey make it easy to run scripts on the browser
+        tools like greasemonkey make it simple to run scripts on the browser

       	execute script by clicking anywhere on the screen to initiate the search prompt.